sumbach/modern-cljs/doc/tutorial-15.md

 ```

 The string "Shopping Form Validation" will be included in failure
 reports.
-Calls to `testing` macros may be nested too to allow better
+Multiple calls to the `testing` macro may be nested too to allow better
 reporting of failure reports.

 ```clj